-ARC's community plans assist our clients to identify issues and develop strategies that address current and long-range needs to improve infrastructure, enhance health and welfare, and assist local economies, while retaining local character and culture.
+ARC’s community plans assist our clients in identifying issues and developing strategies that address current and long-range needs to improve infrastructure, enhance health and welfare, and assist local economies while retaining local character and culture.

-Our planning approach identifies project needs and communicates those needs to decision makers, community members and other stakeholders.
-Our role is to assist you in setting, projecting, and planning for a desired future.
-We help you discover ways to reach their goals, identifying required resources and the means to obtain those resources in a manner that respects local funding and implementation capacities.
+Our planning approach identifies project needs and communicates those needs to decision-makers, community members, and other stakeholders.
+Our role is to help you set, project, and plan for a future that’s best for you.
+We help you discover ways to reach your goals, by identifying required resources and the means to obtain those resources in a manner that respects local funding and implementation capacities.

-We develop plans through interactive processes which depend on focused and productive user involvement.
-Our clients are involved throughout the process through work sessions, project briefings and via technical memoranda prepared during planning phases.
+We develop plans through interactive processes that depend on focused and productive user involvement.
+Our clients are involved throughout the process through work sessions, project briefings, and via technical memoranda prepared during planning phases.
 With our assistance, you take ownership of the planning effort from the very beginning, resulting in long-term project success.

 - Comprehensive planning that guides all aspects of long-range community growth

 - Downtown/ MRA Planning

 - Economic Development, Housing, and Transportation planning

 - Land use and economic planning for Native American communities

 - Community facility needs assessments and plans that include site location analysis, identification of alternative methods of providing services, development of capital improvement plans, and capital budgeting